Atharva884/dummy-branch-app/README.md

 3. Injected as environment variables at runtime
 4. Never written to disk or logs

-**Branch Context:** With remote teams and contractors, controlling access to production credentials is critical.
-Doppler prevents scenarios like:
-- Former employee still has production password
-- Developer accidentally commits `.env` with real credentials
-- Compromised laptop exposes all secrets

 **Alternatives Considered:**
 - **GitHub Secrets:** Limited to 48KB, no audit logs, harder to rotate
 - **AWS Secrets Manager:** Cloud lock-in, costs $0.40/secret/month